rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 API Key

-The Gemini API key must not be hard-coded in the notebook.
+The Gemini API key must not be hard-coded in the application or notebook.

 Set it as an environment variable: